hypercore-one/znn_walletapi_csharp/README.md

 ## API Documentation

 Once the Zenon Wallet API is installed, configured and running.
-Navigate to `https://localhost:443/swagger` to consult the API Documentation.
+Navigate to `https://localhost:443/swagger` with a browser to consult the interactief API Documentation.

 ## Usage